The End of the American Dream?

 Rising income inequality created a sense of hopelessness and frustration.

 In 2005, the top 1 percent of workers earned more than the bottom 40 percent put together.
 One-fourth of Americans made less than the Federal poverty level.
 When adjusted for inflation, most Americans made less than they did when Bill Clinton was president.

 Income inequality meant that many tried to attain their version of the American Dream through credit cards.
 In her book, "Did You Buy the American Dream?" author Jean Riall said, "Somewhere along the way, we decided we deserved everything, all at once.
 So we bought it on credit."

 The Death of the American Dream?

-It just took a break until The Second Great Depression.
-They warn that China's growth will eclipse that of the United States.
+It just took a break until the second Great Depression.
+They warned that China's growth would eclipse that of the United States.
 Then the Chinese will tell Americans what to do.
 They also see social trends as proof that the American Dream has died.
 That includes epidemics of obesity, child abuse, and drug addiction.

 The New American Dream

 Are we headed for an extended lower standard of living?
 Perhaps the old American Dream based on material wealth is unsustainable.
 But is that so wrong?
-Unemployment freed many from jobs they hated.
-Fewer loans mean we rely less on banks and more on each other.
-The crowd-sharing society returns us to our core strength.
+Unemployment freed many from jobs they hated anyway.
+Fewer loans meant we relied less on banks and more on each other.
+The crowd-sharing society returned us to our core strength.
 That's reliance on each other instead of the government.